-This Plan includes a Generalized Future Land Use (GFLU) Map which makes general land use recommendations.
-The land use categories mapped in this Plan are broad and applied to relatively large geographic areas.
+The land use categories included in this Plan's Generalized Future Land Use (GFLU) Map are broad and applied to relatively large geographic areas.
 Each land use category encompasses a range of potential land uses, development intensities, and building forms which establish the characteristics recommended within a given area.
-The land use and design recommendations within neighborhood, neighborhood development, or special area plans assign more specific uses, intensities, or forms to particular locations.
+The land use and design recommendations within area, neighborhood, neighborhood development, or special area plans may assign more specific uses, intensities, or forms to particular locations.
 Such plans should be consistent with, and fit within, the broad Comprehensive Plan future land use categories.
 There is considerable variation in the level of detail in different neighborhood or special area plans.
 Despite this, it is intended that all neighborhood and special area plans include land use and design recommendations that are specific enough to provide meaningful guidance to developers, neighborhoods, City agencies, policy makers, and others involved in the initiation or review of development projects.